filethis/ft-error-behavior/README.md

 ### \<ft-error-behavior\>

-A behavior that provides error reporting.
+The behavior provides support for error handling and reporting.